 Support the news

-About a year ago, independent filmmaker Brett Rapkin started noticing blurred vision in his left eye.
+A few years ago, independent filmmaker Brett Rapkin started noticing blurred vision in his left eye.
 At first, he thought it was no big deal.
-But it turned out he was suffering from Keratoconus, a degenerative eye condition that, in severe cases, requires a cornea transplant.
-Rapkin’s search for a less invasive treatment led him to a story he needed to tell — about Olympic athletes and mental health.
+But it turned out he was suffering from keratoconus, a degenerative eye condition that, in severe cases, requires a cornea transplant.
+Rapkin’s search for a less invasive treatment led him to a story he needed to tell – about Olympic athletes and mental health.

 Brett Rapkin’s search for treatment of his keratoconus eventually brought him to the office of Dr. Brian Boxer Wachler.
 A specialist based in Beverly Hills, Dr. Boxer Wachler had pioneered a treatment known as the Holcomb C3-R procedure.